 - Label your new column.

 It’s best used with the First name and Last name columns.
 The feature doesn’t rely on formulas or the Text to Columns widget.
-It does rely on pattern recognition, but you don’t have to define the pattern.
-It can also be more forgiving than the Text to Columns Wizard.
-In the screen snap below, you’ll see A4 is a name that doesn’t have a space between the First and Last Name.
+It does depend on pattern recognition, but you don’t have to define the pattern.
+It can also be more forgiving than the wizard.
+For example, in the screen snap below, you’ll see A4 is a name that doesn’t have a space between the First and Last Name.
 And A6 uses a hyphen in the Last Name.

-The idea behind Flash Fill is that you train Excel with a couple of example entries.
+Flash Fill’s idea is to train Excel with a couple of example entries.
 Then, based on your entries, Excel will try to fill in the remaining entries.
-Sometimes, you don’t even need to press the Flash Fill item on the Data menu.
-It reminds me a little bit of Excel custom lists, except you don’t have to define them.
+Sometimes, you don’t need to press the Flash Fill item on the Data menu.
+It reminds me of Excel custom lists, except you don’t have to define them.

 After I provide my examples in B3 and B4, I can hit the Flash Fill button or use the Ctrl + E keyboard shortcut.
 Excel will fill in the First name column.
 We can then train Flash Fill for Last names.
-I’ve prefilled C3 with a value and C6, which contains a hyphenated last name.
+I’ve prefilled C3 with a value and C6 containing a hyphenated last name.

 As you’ve probably guessed, it will get tripped up on suffixes.
 Sorry, Jr.

 Not long after I solved my friend’s problem, he called to tell me my solution no longer worked.
-After asking several questions, a small percentage of people put in their middle name or middle initial.
+After asking several questions, some people put in their middle name or initials.
 I reminded him the earlier solution gave him his needed “first name.”
-He then told me he was also using the “last name” or surname field.
+He then told me he used the “last name” or surname field.
 So, having the middle part messed things up for him, and the Text to Columns wizard wasn’t the best solution.

-A better solution would be to use Excel formulas that work a bit like the wizard in that we’re searching the cell for spaces.
+A better solution would be to use formulas that work like the wizard in that we search the cell for spaces.
 The goal was to get something like the example below.

 Searching LEFT for the First Name

 One difference in using an Excel formula is that I keep the initial Name (President) field untouched.
-So, to get at the First name, I’ll use a formula to search within the President cell contents.
+So, to get at the First name, I’ll use a formula to search within the President cell contents using LEFT.

 - Insert a new column called First to the right of your Name column.
 In my example, this is column B.